nixworks/public/news/2016/01/21/the-world-health-organisation-confirms-a-second-new-case-of-ebola-virus-in-sierra-leone.md

 ### Related:

-1. [Sierra Leone imposes quarantine on hundreds of people following a recent death from the Ebola virus. ](/news/2016/01/17/sierra-leone-imposes-quarantine-on-hundreds-of-people-following-a-recent-death-from-the-ebola-virus.md) _Context: Ebola virus epidemic in West Africa, Sierra Leone, ebola virus_
+1. [Sierra Leone imposes quarantine on hundreds of people following a recent death from the Ebola virus. ](/news/2016/01/17/sierra-leone-imposes-quarantine-on-hundreds-of-people-following-a-recent-death-from-the-ebola-virus.md) _Context: Ebola virus, Ebola virus epidemic in West Africa, Sierra Leone_
-2. [The World Health Organisation declares an end to the Ebola virus outbreak in West Africa with Liberia the last country to be declared free of the virus. ](/news/2016/01/14/the-world-health-organisation-declares-an-end-to-the-ebola-virus-outbreak-in-west-africa-with-liberia-the-last-country-to-be-declared-free-o.md) _Context: Ebola virus epidemic in West Africa, World Health Organisation, ebola virus_
+2. [The World Health Organisation declares an end to the Ebola virus outbreak in West Africa with Liberia the last country to be declared free of the virus. ](/news/2016/01/14/the-world-health-organisation-declares-an-end-to-the-ebola-virus-outbreak-in-west-africa-with-liberia-the-last-country-to-be-declared-free-o.md) _Context: Ebola virus, Ebola virus epidemic in West Africa, World Health Organisation_
-3. [Australia issues a blanket ban on issuing visas for residents of Liberia, Guinea and Sierra Leone, the countries worst affected by the Ebola epidemic. ](/news/2014/10/28/australia-issues-a-blanket-ban-on-issuing-visas-for-residents-of-liberia-guinea-and-sierra-leone-the-countries-worst-affected-by-the-ebola.md) _Context: Ebola virus epidemic in West Africa, Sierra Leone, ebola virus_
+3. [Australia issues a blanket ban on issuing visas for residents of Liberia, Guinea and Sierra Leone, the countries worst affected by the Ebola epidemic. ](/news/2014/10/28/australia-issues-a-blanket-ban-on-issuing-visas-for-residents-of-liberia-guinea-and-sierra-leone-the-countries-worst-affected-by-the-ebola.md) _Context: Ebola virus, Ebola virus epidemic in West Africa, Sierra Leone_
-4. [The World Health Organisation declares Senegal to be free of the Ebola virus. ](/news/2014/10/17/the-world-health-organisation-declares-senegal-to-be-free-of-the-ebola-virus.md) _Context: Ebola virus epidemic in West Africa, World Health Organisation, ebola virus_
+4. [The World Health Organisation declares Senegal to be free of the Ebola virus. ](/news/2014/10/17/the-world-health-organisation-declares-senegal-to-be-free-of-the-ebola-virus.md) _Context: Ebola virus, Ebola virus epidemic in West Africa, World Health Organisation_
-5. [The World Health Organisation says that the death toll from the Ebola virus is over 2,900. ](/news/2014/09/26/the-world-health-organisation-says-that-the-death-toll-from-the-ebola-virus-is-over-2-900.md) _Context: Ebola virus epidemic in West Africa, World Health Organisation, ebola virus_
+5. [The World Health Organisation says that the death toll from the Ebola virus is over 2,900. ](/news/2014/09/26/the-world-health-organisation-says-that-the-death-toll-from-the-ebola-virus-is-over-2-900.md) _Context: Ebola virus, Ebola virus epidemic in West Africa, World Health Organisation_